juxor/afaq/markdown/secG1.md

 disagreements between them all rest in whether their solutions achieve this aim and whether they will make life worth living and enjoyable (which also explains why individualist and social anarchists disagree so much!).
-For anarchists, state socialism is little more than state **capitalism**, with a state monopoly replacing capitalist monopolies and workers being exploited by one boss (the state) rather than many.
-So all anarchists would agree with Yarrows when he argued that _"[w]hile **State** Socialism removes the disease by killing the patient, **no**-State Socialism offers him the means of recovering strength, health, and vigour."_ [**Liberty**, no. 98, p.
+For anarchists, state socialism is little more than state **capitalism** , with a state monopoly replacing capitalist monopolies and workers being exploited by one boss (the state) rather than many.
+So all anarchists would agree with Yarrows when he argued that _"[w]hile **State** Socialism removes the disease by killing the patient, **no** -State Socialism offers him the means of recovering strength, health, and vigour."_ [ **Liberty** , no. 98, p.
 5]

 So, why are the individualist anarchists anti-capitalists?
 There are two main reasons.

-Firstly, the Individualist Anarchists opposed profits, interest and rent as forms of exploitation (they termed these non-labour incomes **_"usury"_**, but as Tucker stressed usury was _"but another name for the exploitation of labour."_ [**Liberty**, no. 122, p.
+Firstly, the Individualist Anarchists opposed profits, interest and rent as forms of exploitation (they termed these non-labour incomes **_"usury"_** , but as Tucker stressed usury was _"but another name for the exploitation of labour."_ [ **Liberty** , no. 122, p.
 4]).
-To use the words of Ezra Heywood, the Individualist Anarchists thought _"Interest is theft, Rent Robbery, and Profit Only Another Name for Plunder."_ [quoted by Martin Blatt, _"Ezra Heywood &amp;
-Benjamin Tucker,"_, pp. 28-43, **Benjamin R. Tucker and the Champions of Liberty**, Coughlin, Hamilton and Sullivan (eds.), p.
-29] Non-labour incomes are merely _"different methods of levying tribute for the use of capital."_
-Their vision of the good society was one in which _"the usurer, the receiver of interest, rent and profit"_ would not exist and Labour would _"secure its natural wage, its entire product."_ [Tucker, **The Individualist Anarchists**,
+To use the words of Ezra Heywood, the Individualist Anarchists thought _"Interest is theft, Rent Robbery, and Profit Only Another Name for Plunder."_ [quoted by Martin Blatt, _"Ezra Heywood & Benjamin Tucker,"_, pp. 28-43, **Benjamin R. Tucker and the Champions of Liberty** , Coughlin, Hamilton and Sullivan (eds.), p.
+29] Non- labour incomes are merely _"different methods of levying tribute for the use of capital."_ Their vision of the good society was one in which _"the usurer, the receiver of interest, rent and profit"_ would not exist and Labour would _"secure its natural wage, its entire product."_ [Tucker, **The Individualist Anarchists** , p.
-p.
 80, p.
 82 and p.
-85] This would also apply to dividends, _"since no idle shareholders could continue in receipt of dividends were it not for the support of monopoly, it follows that these dividends are no part of the proper reward of ability."_ [Tucker, **Liberty**, no. 282, p.
+85] This would also apply to dividends, _"since no idle shareholders could continue in receipt of dividends were it not for the support of monopoly, it follows that these dividends are no part of the proper reward of ability."_ [Tucker, **Liberty** , no. 282, p.
 2]

-In addition, as a means of social change, the individualists suggested that activists start _"inducing the people to steadily refuse the payment of rents and taxes."_ [**Instead of a Book** pp. 299-300] These are hardly statements with which capitalists would agree.
-Tucker, as noted, also opposed interest, considering it usury (exploitation and a _"crime"_) pure and simple and one of the means by which workers were denied the full fruits of their labour.
+In addition, as a means of social change, the individualists suggested that activists start _"inducing the people to steadily refuse the payment of rents and taxes."_ [ **Instead of a Book** pp. 299-300] These are hardly statements with which capitalists would agree.
+Tucker, as noted, also opposed interest, considering it usury (exploitation and a _"crime"_ ) pure and simple and one of the means by which workers were denied the full fruits of their labour.
-Indeed, he looked forward to the day when _"any person who charges more than cost for any product [will] . . . be regarded very much as we now regard a pickpocket."_ This _"attitude of hostility to usury, in any form"_ hardly fits into the capitalist mentality or belief system. [**Op.
-Cit.**, p.
+Indeed, he looked forward to the day when _"any person who charges more than cost for any product [will] . . . be regarded very much as we now regard a pickpocket."_ This _"attitude of hostility to usury, in any form"_ hardly fits into the capitalist mentality or belief system. [ **Op.
+Cit.** , p.
 155] Similarly, Ezra Heywood considered profit-taking _"an injustice which ranked second only to legalising titles to absolute ownership of land or raw- materials."_ [James J. Martin, **Op.
-Cit.**, p.
+Cit.** , p.
 111] Opposition to profits, rent or interest is hardly capitalistic -- indeed, the reverse.

 Thus the Individualist Anarchists, like the social anarchists, opposed the